Organised crime in Bosnia and Herzegovina: Tito and Dino Cartel

-The Tito and Dino Cartel, led by Edin Gačanin, is said to be one of the major players in the drug trafficking in Europe, controlling one third of the cocaine that enters the port of Rotterdam.
+The Tito and Bakir Cartel, led by Edin Gačanin, is said to be one of the major players in the drug trafficking in Europe, controlling one-third of the cocaine that enters the port of Rotterdam.
 It has also a strong presence in Peru, which according to a Peruvian official, the cartel is the main buyer of drugs in the country.
 The DEA considers the cartel's network to be one of the 50 largest drug trafficking operations on the planet.
 According to the investigations, the cartel is composed of family members and friends from Edin Gačanin's old neighborhood in Sarajevo.
 As of 2021 the cartel was based in Dubai.

 Gačanin was arrested in Dubai in November 2022 being one of 49 people arrested in a concerted effort by Europol against the Tito and Dino cartel. however Gačanin was released on bail in January despite the Netherlands having filed extradition papers, his location is now unknown.
 In 2023 Edin Gačanin was sanctioned by the US who cited "close ties" to the Irish Kinahan Organised Crime Group and a €350m cocaine plot.

 The United Tribuns

-The United Tribuns are a rocker (subculture) -like group, but criminal organisation founded in 2004 by Armin Ćulum in Villingen-Schwenningen in Baden-Württemberg.
+The United Tribuns is a motorcycle club involved in criminal activities which was founded in 2004 by Armin Ćulum in Villingen-Schwenningen in Baden-Württemberg.
 He came to Germany as a refugee during the Bosnian war.
 United Tribuns has been banned since 2022 for exploitative pimping, assault, drug trafficking and human trafficking.
 The group has called itself an association of bodybuilders, martial artists and doormen.
 They have local chapters in at least 4 countries: Germany, Austria, Bosnia and Spain.
 In Bosnia there is a subgroup called "Tribuns Guardians Balkan".
-In 2014, the Bavarian Verfassungsschutz reported that the number of members worldwide was around 1700.
+In 2014, the Bavarian Verfassungsschutz reported that the number of members worldwide was around 1,700.
 In Germany, the Federal Ministry of the Interior banned the group on 14 September 2022.